Leaving Neverland: Prior accusations against Jackson

 In 1993, Jackson was accused of molesting a 13-year-old boy, Jordan Chandler.
 Jackson denied the claims and settled the case out of court for US$23 million.
 No charges were filed after a criminal investigation due to a lack of evidence and testimony from Chandler.
-In 1996, Jackson made an out-of-court settlement with the mother of another boy, Jason Francia, for more than US$2 million, who, in 1993, previously told police that Jackson never molested him.
+In 1996, Jackson made an out-of-court settlement with the mother of another boy, Jason Francia, for more than US$2 million.
+Francia had previously told police that Jackson never molested him.
 The Francias never filed a lawsuit.
 In 2005, Jackson was criminally tried for several counts of child molestation following concerns raised in the 2003 documentary Living with Michael Jackson.
-In that film, he was seen holding hands with 12-year-old Gavin Arvizo and talked about sharing a bed with him.
 Jackson was acquitted of all charges.

 Safechuck and Robson lawsuits

 Robson states in his 2013 complaint that he had suffered two nervous breakdowns in April 2011 and March 2012.
 In 2013, Robson filed a lawsuit alleging that Jackson had sexually abused him for seven years, beginning when he was seven years old; the suit was reportedly worth US$1.5 billion.
 The following year, Safechuck filed a lawsuit alleging he was sexually abused by Jackson over four years, beginning when he was ten years old.
 Safechuck said he realized he was abused by Jackson after seeing Robson on The Today Show in 2013.
 A probate court dismissed Safechuck's suit in 2017.
 Both men had previously testified that Jackson never molested them—Safechuck as a child during the 1993 investigation, and Robson as a child in 1993 and as a young adult in 2005.

-In 2015, Robson's case against Jackson's estate was dismissed because it was "untimely."
+In 2015, Robson's case against Jackson's estate was dismissed because it was "untimely".
 His attorney, Maryann Marzano, said they would appeal the ruling and that they would pursue Jackson's business entities.
 In 2017, it was ruled that the corporations formerly owned by Jackson could not be held accountable for his alleged past actions.
 The rulings were appealed because of a change in California law that extended that statutes of limitation.
 On October 20, 2020, Safechuck's lawsuit against Jackson's corporations was again dismissed, with the presiding judge ruling that as a matter of law, Jackson's companies had no duty to keep Safechuck safe from Jackson's alleged predation.
 On April 26, 2021, Robson's case was dismissed because of a lack of supporting evidence that the defendants exercised control over Jackson.
 In 2023, an appellate court overturned the decisions and allowed both cases to move to a jury trial.
+In their combined lawsuits, Safechuck v.
+MJJ Productions, heading to trial in November 2026, the men demanded $400 million in damages from the estate.